nculwell/MathStudy/LinearAlgebra.md

 - Horn and Johnson. *Topics in Matrix Analysis* ([1e](https://smile.amazon.com/Topics-Matrix-Analysis-Roger-Horn/dp/052130587X/))

+- Lax, *Linear Algebra and Its Applications*

+  This is a grad-level abstract linear algebra text by *Peter Lax*, not the introductory book by *David Lay*!
+The "applications" here are the pure mathematician's idea of a "application", which means applying the theory to a problem in mathematics, not applying mathematics to the real world.

+- Roman, *Advanced Linear Algebra*

+  Another grad-level abstract linear algebra book.
+In spirit it is similar to Axler's *Linear Algebra Done Right*, but from a more advanced perspective.

 Others:
 - Anton, *Elementary Linear Algebra*
 - Meyer, *Matrix Analysis and Applied Linear Algebra Book and Solutions Manual*